 This blog serves as a place of reflections and thoughts on leadership, theology, the church, congregational mission, organizational theory, Millennials, stewardship, the social sector and all of the many different intersections at which these ideas and areas meet.

-Timothy Siburg serves as the Director for Stewardship of the Nebraska Synod, a role to which he was called to as an Associate in Ministry, and now serves as a Deacon in the Evangelical Lutheran Church in America (ELCA).
+Deacon Timothy Siburg serves as the Director for Mission, Innovation and Stewardship of the Nebraska Synod, a role which he was called to as a Deacon, or Minister of Word and Service, in the Evangelical Lutheran Church in America (ELCA).

 Timothy provides consulting around mission, vision, values, identity and stewardship for congregations and nonprofits.
 In addition to his role with the Nebraska Synod, he occasionally provides coaching and help with strategic thinking for Collaboration Ministries, and has also provided these services as a part of LEAD.

 He has previously served as a Synodical Associate for the Southwestern Washington Synod for Social Media and Lay Ministry, and has also previously served as a Director of Worship, Music and Stewardship and as a Mission Developer in local congregations in Minnesota and Washington.
 Outside of congregations he has worked as part of a for-profit start-up in the Twin Cities of Minnesota working to close the unemployment gap among minorities.